Entrepreneurship

 Thesis advisor: Karim MESSEGHEM

-Co-supervisor: Alexis CATANZARO
+Thesis co-advisor: Alexis CATANZARO

 Thesis keywords: Inclusion, Diversity, Women,

-Thesis supervisor: Marion POLGE
+Thesis advisor: Marion POLGE

-Thesis supervisor: Sylvie SAMMUT
+Thesis advisor: Sylvie SAMMUT

-Co-supervisor: Annabelle JAOUEN
+Co-advisor: Annabelle JAOUEN

 Thesis advisor: Karim MESSEGHEM

-Co-supervisor: Alexis CATANZARO
+Thesis co-advisor: Alexis CATANZARO

 Thesis keywords: CSR – SMEs – Disengagement – Social dialogue

-Thesis supervisor: Jean-Marie COURRENT
+Thesis advisor: Jean-Marie COURRENT

-Co-supervisor: Olfa ZERIBI BEN SLIMANE
+Co-advisor: Olfa ZERIBI BEN SLIMANE

-Thesis keywords: Entrepreneurship, Forms of entrepreneurial support, Generation Y, Public support structures, Private incubators, Performance
+Thesis keywords: Entrepreneurship, Forms of entrepreneurial support, Generation Y, public support structures, private incubators, performance

-Thesis supervisor: Sylvie SAMMUT
+Thesis advisor: Sylvie SAMMUT

-Thesis supervisor: Olivier TORRES
+Thesis advisor: Olivier TORRES

 Thesis keywords: Academic incubators, academic spin-offs, entrepreneurial support, incubator performance.